Boedjangan/lets-talk/README.md

 - Name boolean variables and functions as a question or statement that can be answered with a true or false.
 - Use clear and descriptive names to indicate the purpose of the boolean value or function.
+- For conditional or ternary instead of doing it imperatively, please abstract it as a explicitly by extending or creating a constant.

 ```swift
 // Example